Konsing/Punch-Hell-Game_Unity/ProjectDocument.md

 ![](PunchHell/Assets/Resources/Sprites/Laser_low_strength.png) ![](PunchHell/Assets/Resources/Sprites/Laser_half_strength.png) ![](PunchHell/Assets/Resources/Sprites/Laser_full_strength.png)

 In terms of coding the visuals the main thing I did was try to create changing backgrounds based on the state of the game.
 Originally we had a black screen which we found to be boring.
 So we wanted the background to change based on When there is a story/dialogue segment we planned for the background to change according to the plot.
+Some problems I ran into was the fact that the dialogue cutscenes are made up of a [list of stage actions](https://github.com/Konsing/ECS-179-Final-Project/blob/b9cfea731508f81643b75b976a47c43e6dd59c0c/PunchHell/Assets/Scripts/PunchHell/StageDefinitions.cs#L35).
+Therefore if I wanted to create a scene change it needed to also be a stage action.
+While I did end up creating a scene changing class:

+`public class StageActionSetBackground : StageAction
+{
+    public GameObject shownBackground;
+    public GameObject hidden1;
+    public GameObject hidden2;
+    public StageActionSetBackground(GameObject shownBackground, GameObject hidden1, GameObject hidden2)
+    {
+        this.shownBackground = shownBackground;
+        this.hidden1 = hidden1;
+        this.hidden2 = hidden2;
+        this.shownBackground.SetActive(true);
+        this.hidden1.SetActive(false);
+        this.hidden2.SetActive(false);
+    }
+}`

+Ultimately it got scrapped due to time constraints and was not transitioning the backgrounds properly.
+However serendipitously we did get the backgrounds to change randomly for each level, creating a sense of variety.

 ## Game Logic

 **Document the game states and game data you managed and the design patterns you used to complete your task.**